uTorrent vs. BitTorrent – Which is Faster for Mobile/Desktop in 2018?

 As we’ve already said, when it comes to speed, there isn’t a real difference between uTorrent and BitTorrent, and the same is true for your Android device.
 The two clients even have the exact same rating in Google Play (4.5 stars).

-That said, with over five times the number of reviews as BitTorrent, uTorrent is worlds more popular than BitTorrent.
+Nevertheless, with over five times the number of reviews as BitTorrent, uTorrent is worlds more popular than BitTorrent.
 So if you believe in the wisdom of crowds, uTorrent will be your best bet.

 As for your iPhone, the question of which is faster isn’t so relevant, since iOS doesn’t support torrent clients.
-That’s because torrent clients are often used to download copyrighted material.

-Here’s How to Speed Up Your Torrent Downloads
+How to Speed Up Your Torrent Downloads

-If they don’t know you’re torrenting, they won’t be able to slow you down.
+And if they don’t know you’re torrenting, they won’t be able to slow you down.